awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Provided a backport fix for the PostgreSQL community security issue CVE\-2019\-10130\.

-1. Fixed a bug whereby the read node replay process might stop responding while applying a modification to a generalized search tree \(GiST\) index\.
+1. Fixed a bug in which the read node replay process might stop responding while applying a modification to a generalized search tree \(GiST\) index\.

-1. Fixed a bug whereby visibility map pages may contain incorrect freeze bits following a failover to a read node\.
+1. Fixed a bug in which visibility map pages may contain incorrect freeze bits following a failover to a read node\.

-1. Fixed a bug whereby the error "relation `relation-name` does not exist" is incorrectly reported\.
+1. Fixed a bug in which the error "relation `relation-name` does not exist" is incorrectly reported\.

 1. Optimized log traffic between the write node and read nodes during index maintenance\.

-1. Fixed a bug whereby queries on read nodes may crash while performing a B\-tree index scan\.
+1. Fixed a bug in which queries on read nodes may crash while performing a B\-tree index scan\.

 1. The function `aurora_stat_memctx_usage` now reports the number of instances of a given context name\.

-1. Fixed a bug whereby the function `aurora_stat_memctx_usage` reported incorrect results\.
+1. Fixed a bug in which the function `aurora_stat_memctx_usage` reported incorrect results\.

-1. Fixed a bug whereby the read node replay process may wait to stop conflicting queries beyond the configured `max_standby_streaming_delay`\.
+1. Fixed a bug in which the read node replay process may wait to stop conflicting queries beyond the configured `max_standby_streaming_delay`\.

 1. Additional information is now logged on read nodes when active connections conflict with the relay process\.